frances-joffany-navarro/devOps-upskilling/README.md

 ### To do List
 - [x] Add table of contents.
-- [ ] List questions for the upcoming information session.
+- [x] List questions for the upcoming information session.
+- [ ] Summarize the info from information session.
+Ask questions.

 ### Table of contents
 1. Fondation et Culture DevOps